Adarsh-sophos/Smart-Library/README.md

 - We need to further decide whether a text line is upside down or not.
 To address this issue, train a CNN classiﬁer on 32 × 96 image patches.
 -  The binary classiﬁer tells us whether we need to flip the text lines in order to provide the text recognition module with a correct sequence.

+**Another approach**
+- Detect text in the extracted book spine image using a text detection algorithm based on Maximally Stable Extremal Regions (MSER) and Stroke Width Transform (SWT).
+-  MSERs are detected from the image and pruned using Canny edges, forming the character candidates.
+-   Stroke widths of the character candidates are found based on distance transforms.
+-   Then, they are pairwise linked together based on their geometric property to form text lines.
+-   The algorithm localizes the text within the book spine image and also ﬁlters out graphical components on the book spine.
+The localized text is then extracted from the book spine image and denoised using an edge-preserving ﬁlter.

 ## 2.2 Text Recognition
 In this system, book spine images are identiﬁed based on the recognized text, which are then used as keywords for indexing or searching a book database.
 During the querying process, system only relies on text information without requiring the original spine images.

 ### 2.2.1 OCR Based Approach
+- Distortions in real scene images make recognition a very different and challenging task from a standard OCR system.
 - OCR system, such as Tesseract (Smith, 2007), perform poorly on image taken of natural scenes

 ### 2.2.2 Deep Learning Based Approach